Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The Sacramento Kings are 1.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Golden State Warriors at Golden 1 Center on Saturday, starting at 8:30 PM ET on ABC.
-The matchup has a point total of 237.5.
+The over/under in the matchup is 237.5.

 Kings vs. Warriors Odds & Info